Harriet Klausner: Criticism

 Klausner was criticized by those who questioned whether she actually read the books she reviewed, given the time taken to read a book and the number of reviews Klausner published per day.
 Additionally, every book she read was given a 4 or 5 star review.
 Sarah Kaplan said "Her unrelenting positivity made her reviews utterly uninformative."
 Stanley, her husband, said: "She's soft, I won't deny that."
 Some wondered if she was being paid for the reviews, and others wondered if she was even a real person.

 In 2007, a group of reviewers who were critical of Klausner set up the cynically named "Harriet Klausner Appreciation Society", an online forum to monitor her reviews.
 They encouraged mocking responses to her reviews and offered cash rewards to anyone who could best mimic her style of reviewing.

 Author John Birmingham deliberately included a character called Harriet Klausner in his novel Designated Targets.
 It was noted that Klausner made no mention of this in her review, casting doubt on whether she had fully read the book.

 To her critics, Klausner said only "Get a life", in a 2012 New York Times interview.
 "Read a book."

+Legacy

+Alastair Reynolds's Revelation Space novels include references to a "Klausner index" as a measure of how fast one can read.